jrudolph/vesuvius-gui/README.md

 Create a data directory, then run the app with `./vesuvius-gui <path-to-directory>` / `cargo run --release <path-to-directory>`.

-Credentials are the same as for data server.
+Credentials are the same as for the data server.

 ## Data License